Conformal invariance of boundary touching loops of FK Ising model: Introduction

 The \emph{Ising model} is one of the most studied lattice models in statistical physics.
 The Ising model (and Potts models generalizing it) have percolation-type representations called \emph{Fortuin--Kasteleyn random cluster models} (FK model).
 Given a graph the Ising model assigns probabilities to configurations of $\pm 1$ spins on the vertices of the graph and the random cluster model assigns probabilities to configurations of open/closed edges.
 FK model is obtained from the percolation model (giving weight $p$ to each open edge and $1-p$ to each closed edge) by weighting by a factor $q$ per each connected cluster of open edges.
 We will consider the FK Ising model, i.e., FK model whose parameter value $q$ corresponds to the Ising model, on a square lattice.
 The lattice we are considering is the usual square lattice $\Z^2$, for convenience rotated by $45^\circ$.
 In Figure~\ref{sfig: graphs a} it is the lattice formed by the centers of the black squares.

 We will consider a bounded simply connected subgraph of the square lattice.
 We will make this definition clearer later.
 An FK configuration in the graph is illustrated in \ref{sfig: loop representation a} and its dual configuration in \ref{sfig: loop representation b}.
-The dual configuration is defined on the dual lattice formed by the white squares in Figure~\ref{sfig: graphs a} with the rule that exactly one of any edge and its dual edge (the one crossing the edge in $90^\circ$ angle) is present in the configuration or in the dual configuration.
-The so called \emph{loop representation} of the FK model is defined on so called \emph{medial lattice} which is in Figure~\ref{sfig: graphs a} formed by the corners of the squares, by taking the inner and outer boundaries of all the connected components in a configuration of edges.
+The dual configuration is defined on the dual lattice, formed by the centers of the white squares in Figure~\ref{sfig: graphs a}, with the rule that exactly one of any (primal) edge and its dual edge (the dual edge is the unique edge on the dual lattice crossing the primal edge) is present in the configuration or in the dual configuration.
+The so called \emph{loop representation} of the FK model is defined on so called \emph{medial lattice}, shown in Figure~\ref{sfig: graphs a} and formed by the corners of the squares, by taking the inner and outer boundaries of all the connected components in a configuration of edges.
 The loop representation can be seen as a dense collection of \emph{simple} loops when we resolve the possible double vertices by the modification illustrated in Figure~\ref{sfig: graphs b} or Figure~\ref{fig: loop representation}.

-The duality of the FK configurations described above gives a mapping between the set of configurations with wired and one with free boundary conditions, defined on the graph and on its dual, respectively.
-It defines also an involution among the probability laws of FK model.
-One can check that the FK model parameter values $p$ and $q$ get mapped to values $p^*$ and $q^*=q$ where $p^*$ is given by
+The duality of the FK configurations described above gives a mapping between the set of configurations with wired boundary conditions and the set of configurations with free boundary conditions, defined on the graph and on its dual, respectively.
+One can check that the FK model parameter values $p$ and $q$ get mapped under this involution of FK configurations to values $p^*$ and $q^*=q$ where $p^*$ is given by

 In this article we will consider critical point of the model which happens to be the self-dual value of $p$, that is, $p=p_c$ when $p=p^*$.
 For the FK Ising model, the parameter $q=2$ and the \emph{critical parameter} $p_c= \frac{\sqrt{2}}{1+\sqrt{2}}$.
 By the fact that it is the self-dual point we see that in Figures~\ref{sfig: loop representation a} and \ref{sfig: loop representation b} the FK models have the same parameter values.
 The only difference is in boundary conditions.
 The resulting loop configurations have the same law for the critical parameter on both setups, either wired boundary conditions on the primal graph or free boundary conditions on the dual graph.